programminghistorian/ph-submissions/lessons/tf-idf.md

 A quick note on variable names.
 The two most common variable naming patterns prioritize convenience and semantic meaning respectively.
 For convenience, one might name a variable __n__ so it's easier and faster to type when referencing it.
 Semantic variables, meanwhile, attempt to describe function or purpose.
 By naming my list of all text files ```all_txt_files``` and the variable representing the number of files ```n_files```, I'm prioritizing semantic meaning.
 Meanwhile, I'm using abbreviations like ```txt``` for text and ```n``` for number to save on typing, or using ```all_txt_files``` instead of ```all_txt_file_names``` because brevity is still a goal.
 Underscore and capitalization norms are specified in PEP-8, Python's official style guide, with which you should try to be generally familiar.[^8]

-Python's ```os.walk()``` returns a file list in arbitrary order, but we want our files to count up by day and month since there's on file for every day and month of a year.
-Let's use the ```sort()``` method to put the files in ascending numerical order and print the first file to make sure it's 'txt/0101.txt'.
+For various resons, we want our files to count up by day and month since there's on file for every day and month of a year.
+We can use the ```sort()``` method to put the files in ascending numerical order and print the first file to make sure it's 'txt/0101.txt'.

 ```python
 all_txt_files.sort()